Monday, 16 February 2015

 Later on, the song was an inspiration for them,, as well, in terms of song writing for their next "Icon" output released in 1993.

-My Dying Bride must be the second band who cemented the Doom / Death Metal genre through "As The Flower Withers" from 1992, then on the second one they were also experimenting with gothic bleak atmospheres throughout the entire album.
+My Dying Bride must be the second band who cemented the Doom / Death Metal genre through "As The Flower Withers" first LP published in 1992, then on the second one they were also experimenting with gothic bleak atmospheres throughout the entire album.
 Especially at the vocal delivery.

 "Turn Loose The Swans - 1993" is a classic and a very representative album.
 Their following LP's as: "The Angel And The Dark River - 1995" ; "Like Gods Of The Sun - 1996" and "34.788%...
 Complete - 1998" put the band on the top of metal listeners.